 - 1. In Bachelor 1 as well as in Bachelor 2/3, a course with a failing grade (of at least 5.0) may be compensated for with a course with a grade of 7.0 or higher.
 The following clauses apply: - a) Within the overall BA-1 programme a maximum of two fives may be compensated for. - b) Within the overall BA-2/3 programme a maximum of two fives may be compensated for. - c) A Fail (minimum 5.0) ought to be compensated for with (a) course(s) with a grade of 7.0 or higher that represent(s) at least the same amount of study credits (EC) as the failed course. - 2.
-A Fail for the Bachelor Thesis Class, the Bachelor Thesis, courses during an exchange period or the internship cannot be compensated for, nor can these items be used to compensate with for other courses.
-Electives taught at ESHCC can be compensated for, external Electives cannot. - 3.
+A Fail for the Bachelor Graduation Project, courses during an exchange period or the internship cannot be compensated for, nor can these items be used to compensate with for other courses. - 3.
 The compensation will only be allowed once the student has met all other requirements of the phase of study except the courses that qualify for compensation.